 This program is offered once a year, has a limited enrollment and sells out early – don’t miss your opportunity.

 The best promotion we can think of is direct word-of-mouth testimonials from those who have already attended this executive development program.
 Here is what recent participants (with titles noted) had to say about their learning experience with Dr. Jim:

-- This was my second advanced program from you and I again walked away with this “Yes, I can” feeling, filled with opportunities and possibilities.
+- This was my second advanced program from you and I again walked away with this “Yes, I can” feeling.
 You helped me to dissolve the clouds of self-doubt. – COO

-- Provided solid, practical insights and opened my eyes to the skills I need to acquire – such as the need to rethink the values of my own senior management team. – Director of Business Development
+- Solid, practical insights that opened my eyes to the skills I need to acquire – such as the need to rethink the values of my senior management team. – Director

 - You forced me to re-evaluate my goals and aspirations.
 But you also gave me a guide and a starting point.
-The program exceeded my expectations. – General Manager
+Exceeded my expectations. – General Manager

 - Helped me understand what I need to work on to ensure I am a strong leader for the rest of my life.
 I brought up my “big issue” and the feedback was invaluable. – Acting CEO

-- The moral compass exercise gave me a needed “smack on the side of the head.”
-It helped me confirm it’s time to formalize my lead role or move on.
+- The moral compass exercise gave me a needed “smack on the side of the head” and helped me confirm it’s time to formalize my role or move on.
 Sure made me think.
 Overall, great! – CFO

 - Gave me the tools I need for self-promotion, executive alignment, risk management and diagnosing organizational health to name just a few. – V.P., Finance